 Where can I drive with a hardship license in Florida?

 A hardship license in Florida reinstate limited driving privileges and

 can only be used for driving that is “necessary to maintain livelihood.”

-for work-related reasons, and driving to and from school (educational
+- And driving to and from school (educational purposes)

 Do not hesitate to call Barbarette & Quirk for a